basma-cmd/Docker/README.md

+Dockerfile → file that defines how to build the image, including project setup and dependencies.

+Image → contains the project, its environment, and all dependencies needed.

+Container → a running instance of the image.

 What is Docker?
 Docker is a lighter and simpler alternative to a virtual machine.
 Why?
 Because Docker uses the same operating system and the same kernel as the host device, unlike a virtual machine, which runs its own separate operating system with its own kernel.